Classic Mashed Potatoes

 How to Make Mashed Potatoes

-Making easy homemade mashed potatoes is a quick process that anyone can master.
+Making easy mashed potatoes is a quick process that anyone can master.
 Just make sure to follow my advice for mashed potato success!

 Let’s go over how to make basic — but perfect! — mashed potatoes: